elunna/hackem/README.md

 	- [ ] Allow ticks and fleas to appear in main dungeon?
 (They currently only appear in the lawful quest or Gehennom.
 	- [ ] Make mist wolves leave trail of mist?
 (Like hezrous leave gas clouds)
 	- [ ] Werespiders should summon more types: giant spiders, jumping spiders, recluse and cave spiders.
-	- [ ] Set up the sabre-tooth cat to grow up into the tiger?
-	- [ ] Make sabre-tooth cat a little weaker, or tiger stronger.

 	- [ ] Put statue gargoyle in immune_death_magic, remove from nonliving list.
 	- [ ] Check town/minetown for dwarf thief/gnome thief placement
 	- [ ] Make blood imps, nupperibos drain levels as well?